How to See Aggregated Data for Arbitrary Code Areas

 # Case 1: The relevant code parts are located inside a fixed sub-directory in your version control system.

-In this (simple) case, all relevant pages in Teamscale (Widgets, Findings, Metrics and Tests perspective) can be configured to only show the data for the sub path your are interested in.
+In this (simple) case, all relevant pages in Teamscale (Widgets, Findings, Metrics and Test Gaps perspective) can be configured to only show the data for the sub path your are interested in.
 Here is an example of the Metrics perspective showing information for a sub-path:

 # Case 2: The relevant code parts are spread in arbitrary folders inside your version control system